 Fireplace surrounds help turn the fireplace into a decorative focal point in a room.
 The surround acts as a decorative frame and comprises the entire piece that goes around the fireplace.
 The surround can come in many color options to add a decorative addition to the outside of your fireplace or to match the surrounding décor.
 Surrounds commonly refer to the mantelpiece and side supports but, in some instances, may also include the hearth.

 The mantel commonly refers to the shelf found above a fireplace but may also reference the top of the surround.
 The side supports, or legs, refer to the sides of the surround.
 These also help create a barrier between the sides of the fireplace and the room.
 Depending on the type, the surround may or may not include the fireplace hearth.
-The hearth refers to the brick, stone, or cement floor in front of a fireplace.
+Typically, the hearth refers to a brick, stone, or cement floor in front of a fireplace.
 You can often find a hearth included with wood-burning fireplaces as they help protect the floor from sparks or embers.

 High temperature paint resists chipping and scratching even when exposed to high temperatures.
 Amantii offers Stove Bright High Temperature Touch-Up paint whose silicon formula provides excellent color retention even with extended exposure to 1200-degree Fahrenheit temperatures.